 Your roof is one of the most important elements of your home.
-It’s what keeps the cold out, the heat in, and it’s what keeps you safe and dry.
+It’s what keeps the cold out, the heat in, and keeps you safe and dry.
 When winter hits, there are a lot of potential threats to your roof, from winter storms to falling trees, and even more frequently from ice dams.
-A seriously destructive issue, ice dams can ruin the integrity of your roof, and can cost you a lot of money in repairs if they’re allowed to continue.
+A seriously destructive issue, ice dams can ruin the integrity of your roof, and can cost you a lot of money in repairs.

 Not only is ice dam removal a major hassle in the wintertime, it’s an issue that can be compounded by excessive snow accumulation.
-When you have a lot of snow on your roof, it can lead to bigger problems with ice dams, and it can challenge the structural integrity of your roof.
-Since that’s not something you want to deal with in the middle of winter, give Werner Roofing a call!
-In addition to providing roofing services, we also specialize in ice dam and snow removal.
-You don’t have to worry about getting on the roof in icy conditions when our talented experts will do it for you!
+A lot of snow on your roof can lead to bigger problems with ice dams, and it can challenge the structural integrity of your roof.

 How does an ice dam form?

 The number one way to prevent an ice dam is to make sure your attic and roof are well insulated.
-The better insulated they are, the more your home will keep heat in and away from the roof, which is what initially creates the problem.
+This helps your home keep heat in and away from the roof, which is what initially creates the problem.

-Another prevention method that requires a bit of foresight, an ice belt is a band of metal roofing that you can have installed around the bottom of your roof, near the eaves.
+Another prevention method that requires a bit of foresight is an ice belt.
+An ice belt is a band of metal roofing that you can have installed around the bottom of your roof, near the eaves.
 Since the metal has less friction than a traditional asphalt roof, the melting water is more likely to slide off than stick and freeze.

 What happens when you get an ice dam?

-- Conversely, you can try to melt the ice dam.
-A good way to do this is to fill a large sock, or pantyhose with ice melt, and throw it on the roof, perpendicular across the ice dam, hanging slightly over the edge of the gutter.
+You can try to melt the ice dam to remove it without damaging your roof.
+A good way to do this is to fill a large sock or pantyhose with ice melt, and throw it on the roof across the ice dam, hanging slightly over the edge of the gutter.
 The ice melt will slowly warm the ice dam, providing a temporary fix.

-- The best and safest way to reduce an ice dam is to call a properly insured professional with equipment for ice dam removal.
+The best and safest way to remove ice dams is to call a properly insured professional with equipment for ice dam removal.
 They can melt the ice dam without damaging your gutters, shingles, or the integrity of your roof.
-A professional will also be able to provide you with your best options to avoid ice dams in the future.
 If you’re having trouble with ice dam removal, feel free to call the experts at Werner Roofing.
-We have the tools and the manpower to take care of your roof quickly and safely.

-As a general rule, a structurally sound roof should be able to support 20 lbs per square inch, and every home is required to have a roof that will hold up to the area’s typical amount of snowfall.
+As a general rule, a structurally sound roof should be able to support 20 lbs per square inch.
+Every home is required to have a roof that will hold up to the area’s typical amount of snowfall.
 So how much snow is that, exactly?

 How do you get the snow off your roof?

-The best way to keep yourself, and your home safe, is to call a professional.
-They will know exactly what your roof needs, and they’ll know how to execute their plan safely and efficiently.
+The best way to keep yourself and your home safe is to call a professional.
+They will know exactly what your roof needs and how to execute their plan safely and efficiently.
 Whether your roof requires reinforcement or just some general snow removal, they’ll be able to do it at a much lower cost than your life.
-The experienced roofers at Werner Roofing are always available to take your call, and we provide a free quote request to all of our clients.
+The experienced roofers at Werner Roofing are always available to take your call and we provide a free quote.

-If you do decide you want to do it yourself, please be careful.
-It’s a good idea to buy a roof shovel with an extendable, or extremely long handle, so you can get as much snow as possible from the ground.
-Remember to watch out for where the snow is going to fall, and stay clear.
+If you decide you want to do it yourself, please be careful.
+It’s a good idea to buy a roof shovel with an extendable or extremely long handle, so you can get as much snow as possible from the ground.
+Remember to watch out for where the snow is going to fall and stay clear.
 If you have a home that’s two stories or more, it’s best to just call a professional.
-At Werner Roofing, we’re glad to be of assistance, and we always offer a free estimate before we do anything!
+At Werner Roofing, we’re glad to be of assistance and we always offer a free estimate before we do anything!